damanBirSingh/Generalized-cache-Simulation/README.md

-# CPP Program to simulate the generalized cache behavior
+# CPP Program to simulate a Generalized Cache behaviour

 The cache has these parameters: block size (b), number of the set (S), number of ways (N) and size of the cache (C).
 The cache must have these fields: Valid-bit, Tag and Data.
 The user can choose the following cache organization: